whoshane/2048_Solver/README.md

 High score: 6302

 ###Version 1.1
 Slightly improved algorithm.
-Instead of choosing directions randomly in the case of a tie, choose the direction which results in the largest number of merge opportunities for the future.
+Instead of choosing directions randomly in the case of a tie, choose the direction which results in the largest number of merge opportunities for the next turn.
 High score: 11788